 HOW I WORK WITH CLIENTS

-1) I typically work with clients for 4 sessions about one week apart.
-Sessions are about 1.5 - 2 hours long.
+Option 1) I typically work with clients for 4 sessions about one week apart.
+Sessions are about between 75 - 90 minutes long.

 It is SUGGESTED THAT the client FIRST seeks a medical doctors go ahead and or clearance to undergo psychosexual therapy BEFORE THERAPY BEGINS.

-During an intake assessment session the client can expect to:
+During an intake assessment the client can expect to:

 1) Gain clarity about the actual problem and desired outcome when the problem has been resolved.

 2) Discover underlying emotions and feelings.
 Many times clients are unaware of exactly what they want.
-Most times clients only know that they want o feel or better.
-However they are unsure of what that actually will be.
+Most times clients know what they don’t want but are unsure of what they really want.

 4) Identify what is stopping the client from resolving the issue on their own.
 Sometimes it is lack of knowledge, confidence or knowing which questions to ask.